 More recently, the High Court has allowed school officials to punish students for behavior outside school grounds [source: Supreme Court of the United States].
 In November 2010, Virginia Attorney General Ken Cuccinelli even issued an official opinion advocating the search of students' personal cell phones and laptops if there's "a reasonable suspicion that the student is violating the law or the rules of the school" [source: McNeill].

 Children and adults share many of the same rights under the law, but the exceptions to the rule make it clear that most children lack the maturity to truly understand what having those rights actually entails.
 What does it really mean to be able to vote, marry or have due process in a court of law?
 Does that understanding depend solely on one's birthday?
 Should it?

-For more information on children and the Supreme Court, see the links on the next page.
+For more information on children and the Supreme Court, see the links below.